Teradata Comparison Operators and Performance are interrelated to some extent.

 SELECT * FROM <TABLE> WHERE SUBSTR(ORIGIN_CD,1,1) = ‘A’;

 Both examples apply a function on top of the column “ORIGIN_CD.”
 Depending on your version of Teradata, these functions may be preventing the Optimizer from using column statistics.
 Avoid any function on a WHERE or JOIN condition column.
-Functions applied on join columns point to a bad design or a defunct data model.
+Functions applied to join columns point to a bad design or a defunct data model.

 If you can’t avoid to apply functions on WHERE and JOIN conditions, try different solutions as they might bring a significant gain in performance.